 The Simpsons Ride reviews

-Theme Park Insider readers offer their ratings and reviews for The Simpsons Ride, a simulator ride in World Expo at Universal Studios Florida.
+Theme Park Insider readers offer their ratings and reviews for The Simpsons Ride, a simulator ride in Springfield at Universal Studios Florida.
 (The minimum height to ride is 40 inches.)

 The Simpsons Ride involves a simulator ride similar to Back to the Future: The Ride.
 It uses 80-foot IMAX screens to give the rider a virtual-reality trip through a cartoon theme park called Krustyland, built by Springfield's leading TV personality, Krusty the Clown.
 Guests will take a wild tour of Krustyland with the Simpsons Family while on Krusty's Thrilltacular Teen-Operated ride roller coaster in order to save the Simpsons from Sideshow Bob.